NicholasStambaugh/news-search/README.md

 # Simplified News Searches using NewsAPI.org

 Simplified News Searches is a project that uses the NewsAPI.org service to retrieve news articles from a variety of sources.
+It is essentially just a frontend/UI to interact with the API.
 The goal of the project is to make it easy for users to find news articles from a wide variety of sources.
 Developed using a flask framework.

 ## Things I'd Like To Add